Skip to content

 SCRAPOXY_BLACKLIST_HTTP_STATUS_CODES = [400, 429, 503]

-Add the HTTP status codes you want to blacklist in SCRAPOXY_BLACKLIST_HTTP_STATUS_CODES.
+The HTTP status codes to be blacklisted are defined in SCRAPOXY_BLACKLIST_HTTP_STATUS_CODES.

 Step 7: Sticky session (optional)